What Aquatic Plants do Freshwater Fish not Eat

 Elodea Densa

 Elodea Densa is from the Hydrocharitacea family, and its color is green.
 It is regarded as a pond or cold water plant, but in fact, it comes from the warm temperate of South Africa.
-It needs a water temp of 59-82℉and its accepted KH and pH respectively are 3-8 and 6.5-7.5.
+It needs a water temp of 59-82℉, and its accepted KH and pH respectively are 3-8 and 6.5-7.5.
 Besides, it is an oxygenating plant exactly, and it can provide essential oxygen for aquariums.
-Moreover, because it can adapt to various water conditions and could grow up to 24 inches, it gains popularity in aquariums.
+Moreover, because it can adapt to various water conditions and can grow up to 24 inches, it has gained popularity in aquariums.
 However, it is believed as an invasive species.
 But in all, Elodea Densa is always the first choice for most beginners.

 Hornwort